avholloway/ch-wxc-bulk-apply-reboot/README.md

+# October 2023
+This project no longer works.
+I will leave it here for future reference.

 # ch-wxc-bulk-apply-reboot
 This is a [TamperMonkey](https://www.tampermonkey.net/) User Script for Bulk Apply Config and Reboot of MPP Phones in Webex Calling.